oasis-open/cti-stix-elevator/README.rst

   -e ENABLED, --enable ENABLED
                 A comma-separated list of the stix2-elevator messages to enable.
-If the --disable option is not used, no other messages will be shown.
+Not to be used with --disable.

                 Example: --enable 250

   -d DISABLED, --disable DISABLED
                 A comma-separated list of the stix2-elevator messages to disable.
+Not to be used with --enable.

                 Example: --disable 212,220